KocSistem/aks-workshop/README.md

 Azure Kubernetes Workshop Guide
 ===

-In this guide, you'll go through tasks that will help you master the basic and more advanced topics required to deploy a multi-container application to Kubernetes on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/?wt.mc_id=aksworkshop).
+In this guide, you'll go through tasks that will help you master the basic and more advanced topics required to deploy a multi-container application to Kubernetes on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).

 Some of the things you'll be going through:

+* Create An Azure Kubernetes Service cluster
+* Deploy MongoDB using Helm version 3
 * Kubernetes deployments, services and ingress
-* Deploying MongoDB using Helm version 3
-* Provision Azure Container Registry and push / pull your private docker images
+* Create a private, highly available container registry
 * Azure Monitor for Containers, Horizontal Pod Autoscaler(HPA) and Cluster Autoscaler
 * Service Mesh with Linkerd